ICESAT-2HackWeek/website-2024/book/tutorials/nb-to-package/package.md

 ## Step 7: Share your package

 Congratulations!
 You've successfully created a Python package that can be shared with others easily and installed using `pip`.
-To share your package with others at this stage, you can [push your repository to GitHub](#create-push-github), and then others can install your package using the following command:
+To share your package with others at this stage, you can push your repository to GitHub (see optional instruction below called `Creating and Pushing to GitHub`), and then others can install your package using the following command:

 ```bash